 Male Role Model 11: Robert Franken – Germany

-German digital and diversity consultant Robert Franken puts his professional skills to good use as a feminist activist and one of the co-founders of Male Feminists of Europe.
+German digital and diversity consultant Robert Franken puts his professional skills to good use as a feminist ally and one of the co-founders of Male Feminists of Europe.
 Franken has repeatedly called for the dismantling of the system of patriarchy in favour of gender equality.
 Together with Henrik Mastal, his Danish co-founder, he urges European men to support gender equality and to be critical of toxic masculinity, including sexism and misogyny.
 In an interview with Cafebabel, Franken had this to say: “I believe that feminism is one of the most impactful movements when it comes down to discussing how we want to live and how we want to change our societies for the better.
 Men should seek an active role in these debates and become change-agents (and activists).”

 Male Role Model 12: Ronan Farrow – United States of America

 Ronan Farrow is one of the few male journalists working today who specialises in reporting on violence against women.
 His particular focus is in helping shine a light on the sexual assault and allegations of abuse against powerful American men, including Harvey Weinstein and Eric Schneiderman.
 In his recently-released book Catch and Kill, Farrow reports on how NBC News’ leadership attempted to prevent investigations and reporting on Weinstein’s history of raping, assaulting, and harassing women.
 His book also details how the leadership covered up a toxic company culture of covering up the abuse and harassment of female employees and staff.
 During an interview with NPR, Farrow said: “It kept me up at night that I was sitting on criminal evidence that suggested people were getting hurt in an ongoing way, and that maybe if I wasn’t able to get this on air more people would get hurt.”